top of page

 I've met many people who much preferred sedation.
 (And you can still have your alcoholic bananas if you wish.)

 My reasoning at the time was that I didn't want to have the rest of my day affected by being sedated.
 You're not allowed to do much afterwards and will need to rest.
-If you have small children to look after, you may decide it's better to go for the throat spray.
+If you have to drive, work or have small children to look after, you may decide it's better to go for the throat spray.

 The endoscopy doesn't hurt, either, so you're not having to brace yourself for pain.